Key takeaways:

 Tip:

 Exercise is a great way to reduce cortisol and improve energy levels.
 Physical activity helps burn off excess cortisol, making you feel more alert and energized.
-Exercise also stimulates the production of endorphins—your body’s natural mood and energy boosters.
+Exercise also stimulates the production of endorphins, the body’s natural mood and energy boosters.

 Tip: